syncfusion-content/blazor-docs/blazor/diagram/events.md

         };
         nodes.Add(node);
     }
-     // To notify the property changed event while change property at run time. private void OnPropertyChanged(PropertyChangedEventArgs args)
+     // Notify the property changed event while the change property is at run time. private void OnPropertyChanged(PropertyChangedEventArgs args)
     {
         //Action to be performed.